memgraph/orb/docs/data.md

 orb.data.remove({ edgeIds: [0, 1, 2 ] });
 ```

-If you need to remove everything, you can do with `remove` or even with `setup`:
+If you need to remove everything, you can do it with `remove` or even with `setup`:

 ```typescript
 const nodeIds = orb.data.getNodes().map(node => node.id);